How I Got Admission to LL.M. Programs at Harvard, Cambridge, NYU, MIDS Geneva and Over $140k in Scholarship Offers: My System Explained

 Generally, consider where you are and the actions you can take to get where you want.
 Your funding path might not be straightforward, but that's ok – be prepared for it, and consider what you can do in the circumstances you've been dealt.

-What helped me tremendously was talking to others who had done an LL.M. and learning how they funded their degrees.
+What helped me tremendously was talking to former LL.M. graduates and learning how they funded their degrees.
 Not everyone will be open to share this information, and that's ok.
 But some of them will, and you’ll discover there's no single way to finance a degree.

-I attribute a huge part of my success to my original 5-step methodology for writing personal statements that I started developing during that time.
+I attribute a huge part of my success to my original 5-step methodology for writing LL.M. personal statements that I started developing during the time of applications.

-When I talk about essays here, I mean motivation letters, personal statements, and any writing that explains your background, goals, and motivations.
-For example, Cambridge asks about your reasons for applying, while Yale simply calls them ‘required essays.’
+Note: When I talk about essays here, I mean LL.M. motivation letters, LL.M. personal statements, and any writing that explains your background, goals, and motivations for pursuing an LL.M. degree.
+For example, Cambridge asks about your 'reasons for applying,' while Yale simply calls them 'required essays.'

-1. reserve 2 to 3 months for writing your essays, preferably more:
+4.1. reserve 2 to 3 months for writing your LL.M. personal statements, preferably more:

-Essay writing is often the most challenging part of the application process, so allocate enough time for it.
-If you aim for around 2 months for it, expect to work on them almost every day; otherwise, you’ll need more time.
+Personal statement writing is often the most challenging part of the LL.M. application process, so allocate enough time for it.
+If you aim for around 2 months, expect to work on them almost every day; otherwise, you’ll need more time.
 If you're not a native English speaker or it’s your first time writing about yourself, plan for even more time.

 Writing is a continuous alternating between focused writing and your brain working on it in the background.
 Allow time for both - actively developing ideas and letting them ‘stew’ in your mind.

-2. track the essays you need to write:
+4.2. track the LL.M. personal statements you need to write:

-I used a separate Word document to track each essay.
-I kept track of the questions asked (the essay prompts), deadlines, and required word counts.
+I used a separate Word document to track each LL.M. essay.
+I kept track of the questions asked, i.e., the essay prompts, deadlines, and required word counts.

 Early on, I made the mistake of trying to answer questions directly.
 It kept me stuck, until I started to develop a coherent narrative about who I was first, and then map it to the questions.

 To be clear: You still need to answer the essay prompts.
-There is nothing more annoying to the admissions committee than ignoring the questions asked or answering a different question.
-However, if you write by immediately trying to answer the questions, you’ll most probably get stuck, and your essay may sound unconvincing and shallow because it won't reflect your deeper motivations.
+There is nothing more annoying to the admissions committee than an applicant who ignores the questions asked or answers a different question.
+However, if you start writing by immediately trying to answer the questions, you’ll most probably get stuck, and your LL.M. essay may sound unconvincing and shallow because it won't reflect your deeper motivations.

 Instead of letting the questions drive what you say, I suggest developing your personal story first, then aligning it with the essay prompts.